 The term was coined by psychologist Edwin Thorndike in 1920.
 Thorndike asked commanding officers to rate soldiers on physical characteristics such as physique, and to rate personality traits such as intellect, leadership, and loyalty.
 He discovered unexpectedly strong correlations between superior physical characteristics and superior personality traits.

-How to Counteract the Halo Effect
+Counteracting the Halo Effect

-However, it may be helpful to recognize and counteract the halo effect in potentially problematic situations.
+It may be helpful to recognize and counteract the halo effect in potentially problematic situations.
 One can try to slow his or her reasoning process and focus on the trait in question.
 Concrete action can also be helpful: Professors can grade papers anonymously, for instance, to prevent prior information from influencing a student’s grades.